Winterfest 2024 Poker Run

 Saturday March 16th, 1:30 pm

 Everyone is welcome to join this exciting, scenic and tasty 49-mile tour of the Santa Clara River headwaters, Santa Clara volcanic field, Red Cliffs National Reserve and the city overlook of St George.
 In addition to natural beauty, the Poker Run includes a stop at legendary Veyo Pies for…pie.
 The ride is open to any type of vehicle.
 Every participant will receive a steel Serenity Prayer wristband.

-Start at the Hilton Garden Inn parking lot (Map) for scenic 48-mile ride along Old Hwy 91 following the twisting Santa Clara River climbing up Gunlock to beautiful Gunlock Reservoir, through the quaint village of Gunlock and past ranches along Magotsu Creek to the hairpin turn at Manera Wash immediately into a one-mile 800-foot climb with incredible views over the valley and Veyo Volcano to the right.
+Start at the Red Lion Hotel parking lot (Map) for scenic 48-mile ride along Old Hwy 91 following the twisting Santa Clara River climbing up Gunlock to beautiful Gunlock Reservoir, through the quaint village of Gunlock and past ranches along Magotsu Creek to the hairpin turn at Manera Wash immediately into a one-mile 800-foot climb with incredible views over the valley and Veyo Volcano to the right.
 Then into the village of Veyo for PIE and then along the plateau following UT 18 with more views of the volcano and Snow Canyon state park.
 Stop 4 is the the St George City Overlook.
-The last stop is at Dixie Alano Club (Map) to lay your cards on the table.
+The last stop is at Red Lion Hotel to lay your cards on the table.